pfyeh1/ner_fastapi/README.md

 Project to understand how to deploy a basic ML model into production using Docker and AWS ECR, and EC2 services as well as learning how to use the FastAPI library.
 Named Entity Extractor uses pre-trained spaCy english language model supplemented with regex patterns and an entity dictionary.

 ## Getting Started
 Config file is used to manage custom entity lists and regex patterns.

+'''
+export CONFIG_FILE_PATH=/path/to/your/config.json
+'''

 One can also define the the labeled entities the model will extract by defining a list of allowed labels.

 ```JSON
 {